sambuckwild/COVID-19/README.md

 #### Cleaned + Merged Dataframe: Daily COVID-19 Cases

 The date and daily cases column from each country's cleaned dataframe was selected and renamed as I merged each dataframe together.
-An outer join was used so as not to miss any data from country's that started tracking cases earlier than others, thus had more dates listed compared to others.
+An outer join was used so as not to miss any data from countries that started tracking cases earlier than others, thus had more dates listed compared to others.
 The weighted (proportional) columns were calculated with the daily cases column divided by the country's population divided by 100,000 so it is now a value of daily cases per 100,000 people in that country.

 |    | Date    | Aus_Daily_Cases | NZ_Daily_Cases | Canada_Daily_Cases | US_Daily_Totals | Aus_Daily_prop | NZ_Daily_prop | Canada_Daily_prop | US_Daily_prop |
 |----|---------|-----------------|----------------|--------------------|-----------------|----------------|---------------|-------------------|---------------|